 All-purpose flour: You can also use all-purpose flour in this recipe.
 Or a mix of whole wheat and all-purpose.

-Pumpkin Spice blend: You can use 1 tsp pumpkin side blend in place of the nutmeg and cloves in this recipe.
+Pumpkin Spice blend: You can use 1 teaspoon pumpkin pie spice blend in place of the nutmeg and cloves in this recipe.

 Chocolate chips: They are optional.
 You can add walnuts or cranberries to change up when making these muffins multiple times.